 At the end of 2014 I announced my intended participation in Kim Klassen’s year-long course “Be still 52”, a course that was focused on creating still life images.
 As I told you at that time, after experiencing my 52-week photo project in 2014 I wanted to improve in planning, arranging, working with light, working with the depth of field, working with textures, I wanted to open my imagination more.

 Have I met those expectations?
 Have I improved those skills?
-Did the course help me to achieve my goals?
 Here is my evaluation.

 Participating in the course has helped me further not to be afraid of experimenting and sharing results of that experimenting.
 It has helped me to feel more confident, to be an author presenting their work without nervous trembling and fear of negative response.
 What a relief.
 I’m happy if you like what I created but if not, it’s fine, it’s just me, I find it equally important.

 Still life photography has changed my attitude towards some old things.
 I grew up in quite a poor family and when I got married and started my own household, I loved to have everything new and modern.
 I still do.
 But I realized how beautiful and charismatic some of the old things are and feel enriched by that knowledge.

 I’m quite sure I’ve improved the planning, arranging, working with light, working with depth of field, working with textures, I’ve opened myself to the imagination more… Nothing is perfect but it’s definitely better than it was a year ago.
 I’d even say that my (not only) still life photos are better than they were a year ago.
 Better created, better processed.
 I like them more.